Doing Business with Ohio University

 - If a PCard was used to pay for an item, a detailed receipt should be sent directly to the cardholder, not to Accounts Payable.

-Ohio University, as an instrumentality of the State of Ohio, and per our Board of Trustee’s, must competitively bid goods and services which exceed the bid threshold.
-Non-construction bid opportunities are available via Inter-University Council of Ohio (IUC) Sourcing.
-Register on the bid portal to be notified when new opportunities are posted.
-Capital Projects Finance is responsible for our construction bid opportunities.
+Ohio University, as an instrumentality of the State of Ohio, and per our Board of Trustee’s, must competitively bid goods and services which exceed the bid threshold of $50,000.
+Non-construction bid opportunities are available through an eSourcing Platform shared by OHIO and Miami University.
+Suppliers that wish to be notified of new opportunities should register through the shared platform.

 Ohio University strives to cultivate relationships with vendors and suppliers recognized by the State of Ohio as Minority Business Enterprises (MBE) and Encouraging Diversity, Growth, and Equity (EDGE).
 If your business currently is recognized by the State of Ohio as MBE/EDGE and would like information about serving the Ohio University community please contact Finance Customer Care.
 Ohio University is committed to continuing to promote the use of MBE / EDGE recognized vendors by the Ohio University community.
 More information about obtaining MBE/EDGE recognition by the State of Ohio is available through the Division of Equal Opportunity.